Proper Use of Hormone Precursors by Joseph J Collins, RN, ND

 Unlike 7-KETO-DHEA, both pregnenolone and DHEA can potentially become other hormones – the operative word being “potentially” – there is no guarantee what they will become, or what hormone levels will increase.
 Both pregnenolone and DHEA may help increase testosterone, but may also increase estrogens, such as estradiol and estrone.
 Even though they are each commonly referred to as “hormone precursors”, these supplements may or may not be converted to more potent hormones such as testosterone or estrone, or estradiol.
 They may just stay pregnenolone or DHEA.
 This may not be a problem because even if they are not converted, they still have actions of their own.
-For example, if DHEA (an important hormone from the adrenal glands) levels are low, we want to increase DHEA, and really do not want it to become something else.
+For example, if DHEA (an important hormone from the adrenal glands) levels are low, we want to simply increase DHEA, and may not want it to become something else.

 Summary of Proper Use of Hormone Precursors